 Environmental changes affect our bodies is so many ways, but you can learn how to control your blood pressure and cholesterol irrespective of the climate you live in.

 It is even said some astrologers can predict the potential illnesses of individual at the moment of their birth due to the position of the planets.
 Here are some interesting facts on the effects of the climate around you and what causes your high blood pressure, the silent killer:

 It is possible to live a healthy life in drastic weather conditions and keep your blood pressure under control:

 Growing plants and trees in your back year is another great way to help regulate the temperate regardless of the climate you live in.

 Gardening is another form of exercising and a great way to add meditation to your life.
-Any form of physical exercise reduce your cholesterol and lower your stress.
+Any form of physical exercise reduces your cholesterol and lower your stress.
 Just looking at the plants inside your home, on your deck or in your yard will bring a smile to your face and body.
-When I look at plants around my home somehow I feel myself relaxing and smiling.
+When I look at plants around my home somehow, I feel myself relaxing and smiling.